craiglawrie/TimeAtTemperature/readme.md

 ## Running it Yourself
 All that is required is the TimeAtTemperature.py script and the contents in the data folder.
 To run this program using different data, the pandas.cvs_read functions will need to be changed to refer to your data.
 The data file format must have an index column, a time column in s, a temperature column in degrees C, and a measurement column in mW.
 See the existing data files for example formatting.
+The .sln file and
+.pyproj are overhead for Visual Studio, if you choose to run it that way.

 ## Reference
  * Sbirrazzuoli, Nicolas, et al. "Integral, differential and advanced isoconversional methods: complex